tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 **Bug fixing**

 - Fixed the issue where the conversation list was not updated due to parameter issues after the [deleteMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#deleteMessage) API was called successfully.
-- Fixed the issue where `Cannot add property markTimeline, Object is not extensible` occurred during mini program debugging on real devices of some models.
+- Fixed the issue where `Cannot add property markTimeline, Object is not extensible` occurred during debugging on real devices of some models.

 ### 2.19.1 @2022.5.7

 **New features**

 - Supported topic creation in a [community](https://intl.cloud.tencent.com/document/product/1047/33529) for stronger interactions.
 - Added [getJoinedCommunityList](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getJoinedCommunityList) to get the list of topic-enabled communities.
 - Added [createTopicInCommunity](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createTopicInCommunity) to create a topic.